nik551/1st-wbsite/README.md

 # Welcome to Nikhil's  Website
-> I am going to write about my favourite song'LOVELY' by Billy Ellish.
+> I am going to write about my favourite song 'LOVELY' by Billy Ellish.